 Next, we have to factor in how long it takes to sterilize cataract instruments.
 Using the most up-to-date sterilization standards, a facility needs 45min-1hr of process time for instruments to be sterilized (which has increased substantially in the last 15 years with stricter state and medical governing body regulations).
-What used to take 15min, now will take 1hr, which means that the first set of cataract instruments used that day will not be ready to be used again until 1.5hr after the first case starts.
-It’s also interesting to note that average case times per surgeon are getting faster due to the latest technology, which is increasing the surgeon’s efficiency and helping them get through cases faster.
+What used to take 15min, now will take 1hr, which means that the first set of cataract instruments used that day will not be ready to be reused until 1.5 hours after the first case starts.
+It’s also interesting to note that average case times per surgeon are getting faster due to the latest technology, which is increasing the surgeon’s efficiency intra-op.
 This makes for an interesting dilemma.

 3) Standard & Specialty Instruments